 - Add the cherry tomatoes, heads of garlic (cut-side down), and fresh oregano to a large 12” cast-iron skillet.
 Cover with the olive oil, salt, and black pepper.
 Toss well to combine.

-- Roast for 1 hour until the tomatoes are soft and caramelized.
+- Roast for 1 hour and 30 minutes, or until the tomatoes are soft and caramelized.

 - Skillet size and cook time will vary if you cut this recipe in half or double it.
 Use a 10” skillet for about 40-45 minutes if you cut the recipe in half and 2 (12”) skillets for 1 hour if you double it.
 You always want a fairly even layer of cherry tomatoes to fit the bottom of the skillet.